gps67/YEAR_src_PLAY/libs_apps/README.txt

 	(hereby, without asking) as long as you comply with the L-GPL.

-	NOTE: this package links against some non LGPL modules, you need to be sure that you dont use them, and/or switch them off.
+	NOTE: this package links against some non LGPL modules, you may need to be sure that you dont use them, and/or switch them off.

 	If you fully comply with the spirit and letter of the source side of the LGPL, I am not worried about the linking side of the LGPL.

-	To be safe, put your modified copy of libs_apps on your web-site, and email me, so that I know about it.
+	To be safe, put your modified copy of libs_apps on your web-site.
+	Optionally email me, so that I know about it.
 Then you can link static or apply DRM signatures to your binaries, or whatever troubles you.

-  .

 	To go L-GPL without this let-off, simply link your app against the shared object DLL's.
 Any header info that is inlined,